Dzierzan/OpenSA/README.md

   clear acknowledgement of its origin.
 * This repository includes no original assets.

-## Special thanks
+# Special thanks

 I would love to thank:

-* IceReaper, his expertise in reverse engineering game asset formats was very helpful.
+* Andre Mohren (IceReaper), his expertise in reverse engineering game asset formats was very helpful.
 Without this knowledge, this project wouldn't be possible.

 * Matthias Mailänder (Mailaender) for helping me out with writing a lot of custom traits which pushed this project forward.